computerfast23/Bye-Ping/README.md

-# Bye-Lag
+# Bye-Ping
-Say goodbye to the lag of your games with a simple file!
+Say goodbye to the ping of your games with a simple file!

 FAQ: